Author: Michele Wucker

 Michele Wucker is a policy and business strategist and author of four books including YOU ARE WHAT YOU RISK: The New Art and Science of Navigating an Uncertain World and the global bestseller THE GRAY RHINO: How to Recognize and Act on the Obvious Dangers We Ignore.
 Read more about her at https://www.thegrayrhino.com/about/michelewucker

 Gayatri Sarkar, founder and host of She-VC, a storytelling platform for women VC, investors and LP, interviewed eminent policy expert Michele Wucker March 27, 2020 in a live webinar.
 Michele Wucker coined the term “gray rhino” to draw attention to the obvious risks that are neglected despite – indeed, often because of- their size and likelihood.
-Watch on YouTube or below. https://youtu.be/LAUXXYzQ1KU QUESTIONS: 1.
+Watch on YouTube or below.
+QUESTIONS: 1.
 Is the Coronavirus pandemic a Black Swan or gray rhino?
 What is a “meta” gray rhino?
 2. In this crisis we realized that most of our current policy leaders are clueless.
-What should they do in…
+What should they do in terms…

 Read More